nhfruchter/fcc-spam-comments-17108/README.md

 > "...under the rules of the Commission, public comments on rulemakings are routinely available to the public--unless confidentiality is requested (47 CFR 0.459)--via either the Commission's electronic comment filing system (ECFS) at http://www.fcc.gov/cgb/ecfs/ or the public Reference Information Center (RIC) at http://www.fcc.gov/cgb/ric.html"

+# About the data
+Everything should be pretty self explanatory.

+* Everything is zipped because it's large.

+* JSON files are the raw JSON records from the FCC's API.

+* CSV files are summary data that I used to produce visualizations.

+* Field names are obvious, except for the "suspicious" field -- this is one that I added, which is binary (1 if the hash of the text matches the hash of the spammy message, 0 otherwise).

+* May 11th is spammy comments only.
+May 15th is all extant comments.

 # Getting the data
 The data was gathered using the filing system's [public API](https://www.fcc.gov/ecfs/public-api-docs.html).
 The API requires a key from [data.gov](http://data.gov)